-New helpers are always welcome in St Finnian’s “Helping Hands for Uganda” teams.
+New helpers are always welcome in St Finnian’s “Helping Hands” teams.
 These teams either serve or provide sandwiches and tray bakes at funeral teas held in the church hall.
 The income is given to the Project.

 FOL welcomes volunteers to help on its projects in East Africa.
 In addition to having a resident building team in Uganda, each year FOL sends out a construction team of volunteers from Northern Ireland for a period of two weeks.
 A number of our parishioners, supported by the Parish, have gone out to Uganda with this team (Hope Builders).
 Building skills are not essential, although a fit and healthy disposition is required for this type of work.